-So, we can perturb a network by removing nodes or edges or disrupt a node and all its corresponding edges but networks of different types will basically behave differently when you start perturbing it.
-"Professor - student conversation" You can add networks but in general, add nodes and so on but in general, we study the perturbation to removal.
+So we can remove the, we can perturb the network by removing nodes or edges or disrupt a node and all its corresponding edges but networks of different types will basically behave differently when you start perturbing it.
+"Professor - student conversation starts" (()) (01:28) You can add networks but in general, add nodes and so on but in general, we study the perturbation to removal, right.
+"Professor - student conversation ends."